ADACS-Australia/openstack-tljh/README.md

 - TLJH also comes installed with `nb_conda_kernels`, to allow conda environments to show up as available kernels to use.
 Each conda env you want to show up must have `ipykernel` installed.
 - The naming scheme for conda envs/kernels is modified in `/usr/local/etc/jupyter/jupyter_config.json` to be cleaner.
 - An additional conda env is installed (py3, latest python 3) with numpy, scipy, matplotlib, astropy, and ipykernel.
-- The base conda environment is activated on login (via SSH) for convenience.
 - A `shared` directory is added to every users' home directory.
 It is readable by everyone, and writable by users in the `jupyterhub-admins` group.